Containers on LUMI-C and LUMI-G¶

 is the name of the container image that it will generate. -

-points to the base image that we will use, in this case the latest version of the ROCm 5.4.6 container provided on LUMI.This version was chosen for this case as ROCm 5.4 is the most recent version for which the driver on LUMI at the time of writing (early May 2024) offers guaranteed support.
+points to the base image that we will use, in this case the latest version of the ROCm 6.0.3 container provided on LUMI.This version was chosen for this case as ROCm 6.0.3 version corresponding to the driver on LUMI at the time of writing (early December 2024), but with that driver we could also have chosen PyTorch versions that require ROCm 6.1 or 6.2.

 -